nathanielks/liine-take-home/README.md

 # Liine take home assessment

 Hi, Liine hiring team!
-In this repo you will find my solution for returning a list of restaurant names that are open for a given datetime string.
+In this repo you will find my solution for the [take-home assessment](https://gist.github.com/sharpmoose/d25487b913a08f6a6e6059c07035a041) of returning a list of restaurant names that are open for a given datetime string.

 ## Getting Started